ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 - The table’s data is stored in [wide format](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#mergetree-data-storage) in a specific directory on disk meaning that there will be one data file (and one mark file) per table column inside that directory.
 - The table has 8.87 million rows.
 - The uncompressed data size of all rows together is 733.28 MB.
-- The compressed on disk data size of all rows together is 206.94 MB.
+- The compressed size on disk of all rows together is 206.94 MB.
 - The table has a primary index with 1083 entries (called ‘marks’) and the size of the index is 96.93 KB.
-- In total the table’s data and mark files and primary index file together take 207.07 MB on disk.
+- In total, the table’s data and mark files and primary index file together take 207.07 MB on disk.

 ## Data is stored on disk ordered by primary key column(s)